Skip to content

 default_valuestringDefault value of the column

-dataset_urlstringURL of the dataset.
-This will show up as a clickable link in the GUI
+dataset_urlstringURL to the dataset.
+If present, this will show up as a clickable link in the GUI.

 datasource_source_createdtimestampTimestamp for when the database was created